MDxHealth Announces Completion of Initial Public Offering of ADSs in the United States

 |MDxHealth

-NOTE: The MDxHealth logo, MDxHealth, ConfirmMDx and SelectMDx are trademarks or registered trademarks of MDxHealth SA ("MDxHealth").
+The MDxHealth logo, MDxHealth, ConfirmMDx and SelectMDx are trademarks or registered trademarks of MDxHealth SA.
 All other trademarks and service marks are the property of their respective owners.

 Attachment